 What is the Difference Between XRF & ICP to Determine the Value of Your Converters?

-When you ship your converters to a toll refiner, the assay analysis conducted determines the precise composition of platinum, palladium, and rhodium in your lot.
-During this analysis, toll refiners employ two predominant technologies: XRF and ICP.
+When you ship your converters to a toll refiner, the assay analysis determines the precise composition of platinum, palladium, and rhodium in your lot.
+To carry out this analysis, toll refiners mainly use two technologies: XRF and ICP.

 But what sets these two analysis methods apart?
 Is one superior to the other?
-To answer these questions, let's examine how these technologies work.
+To answer these questions, let's examine how these tools work.

-An X-Ray Fluorescence benchtop machine is a non-destructive method used to analyze elemental composition of your material.
+An X-ray fluorescence benchtop machine is a non-destructive method used to analyze the elemental composition of your material.

 How Does XRF Work?

-In the machine, a source produces an X-ray and the beam enters your sample by a few micrometers.
+In the machine, a source produces an X-ray, which then enters your sample by a few micrometers.
 As a result, the atom in the sample is excited, causing an electron to be expelled from its inner shell.

-This forces all the other electrons rearrange themselves, filling the void left by the ejected electron.
-By changing places and moving around, the electrons release energy as fluorescence.
-That creates a unique fingerprint or signal for each element, such as platinum, palladium, and rhodium.
+This forces all the other electrons to rearrange themselves, filling the void left by the ejected electron.
+By changing places and moving around, the electrons release energy in the form of fluorescence.
+This creates a unique fingerprint or signal for each element, whether it’s platinum, palladium, or rhodium.

 The energy signal is measured to determine the concentration of each precious metal.
-Higher signals indicate higher concentrations, while lower signals indicate lower concentrations.
-A report is then generated, highlighting the detected elements within the sample.
+Greater fluorescence indicates higher concentrations, while lower fluorescence indicates lower concentrations.
+A report is then generated, highlighting the elements detected within the sample.

-The Inductive Coupled Plasma machine, otherwise known as ICP, measures a sample by light intensity to determine the platinum, palladium, and rhodium concentration in your converters.
+The Inductive Coupled Plasma machine, otherwise known as ICP, measures a sample using light intensity to determine the platinum, palladium, and rhodium concentration in your converters.

-To determine the concentration of each element, we measure the intensity of those wavelengths and voila, we got the concentration of PGMs in your load!
+To determine the concentration of each element, we measure the intensity of those wavelengths and voila, we’ve got the concentration of PGMs in your load!

-Now, the question arises: How do these methods differ in terms of determining value?
-And which instrument is better for achieving accurate material analysis?
+But how do these methods differ in terms of determining the value of your sample?
+And which instrument provides more accurate material analysis?

 The Differences Between XRF & ICP

-XRF and ICP machines differ on three aspects: accuracy, time, and investment.
-Before we dive in, remember that the first step to achieve accurate results is preparing a proper sample.
+XRF and ICP machines differ in three aspects: accuracy, time, and investment.
+Before we dive in, remember that the first step in getting accurate results is preparing a proper sample.

 For accurate results, samples must be ground into fine particles with a consistent mesh rate to ensure appropriate particle size and homogeneity.
-Additionally, the measurement of humidity and carbon content is necessary as they can impact the material's weight and analysis results.
+It’s also important to measure humidity and carbon content, since they can impact the material's weight and analysis results.
+Now that we know what the ideal sample looks like, we can see how the different methods for analyzing it compare.

 Time